Rushabhgadhiya9102/quotesGenerator-website/README.md

+Certainly!
+Below is the updated README with the link to the live Quotes Generator Website included in the Project Overview section.

+---

 # **Quotes Generator Website**

 ## **Project Overview**
 The Quotes Generator Website is a dynamic web application designed to provide users with a collection of inspirational quotes and testimonials.
 The application features a user-friendly interface that allows users to generate random quotes and view testimonials from various visitors.
 The website is built using HTML, CSS, and JavaScript, ensuring a responsive and engaging user experience.
+You can view the live application [here](https://quotes-generator-lime.vercel.app/).

 ## **Table of Contents**
 - [Features](#features)